ghbrown/oden_print/readme.md

 To print a document on both sides of the paper, add `-o sides=<side-options>` to the passthrough string.
 Available options are

-- `two-sided-long-edge` for portrait orientation,
+- `two-sided-long-edge` for double-sided printing in portrait orientation,
-- `two-sided-short-edge` for landscape orientation,
+- `two-sided-short-edge` for double-sided printing in landscape orientation,
-- `one-sided` if not specified.
+- `one-sided` for single-sided printing.

 ```
 # Printing on both sides in portrait